Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Score Transformed Hotelling-Type Tests Based on Optimal Transport

 \begin{remark}[On assumption~\eqref{eq:nullrhas}] A simple case where assumption~\eqref{eq:nullrhas} can be verified is when $\bh_1^d, \bh_2^d, \ldots, \bh_N^d$ are i.i.d. samples from the reference distribution $\nu$.
 In that case, equality holds in~\eqref{eq:nullrhas} almost surely by the strong law of large numbers and~\cref{theo:nullrankhotelling} holds conditionally on $\{\bh_1^d,\ldots ,\bh_N^d\}$.
-There has however been a push towards opting towards deterministic choices for $\{\bh_1^d,\ldots ,\bh_N^d\}$ in recent works such as~\cite{Hallin2017,Deb19,shi2020distribution} (see also~\cite[Table 12]{Deb19} for some potential benefits of deterministic choices).
-We will discuss how to verify~\eqref{eq:nullrhas} in some such cases in~\cref{sec:verbd} in the Appendix. \end{remark}
+There has been some interest in using deterministic choices for $\{\bh_1^d,\ldots ,\bh_N^d\}$ in recent works such as~\cite{Deb19,shi2020distribution} (see also~\cite[Table 12]{Deb19} for some potential benefits of deterministic choices).
+We will discuss how to verify~\eqref{eq:nullrhas} in some such cases in~\cref{sec:verbd}. \end{remark}

 We now proceed to show that the test $\prsc$ is consistent against a large class of alternatives in~\eqref{eq:twosamden}.
 This is formalized in the following theorem.